ONSBigData/housing_clf/README.md

 ```
 "label","text"
-"We are delighted to offer for sale this truly immaculately presented three double bedroom home which has recently undergone a re-styling by the current owners including bathrooms, kitchen/breakfast room, flooring & shutters."
+1,"We are delighted to offer for sale this BLAH BLAH immaculately presented 2 bedroom home which has recently undergone a re-styling by the current owners including bathrooms, kitchen & shutters."

 ```